CVaria/parallel-processing-system/README.md

 # parallel-processing-system
-A series of examples for parallel processing systems
+A series of examples for parallel processing systems (using C)